-This topic describes how to evaluate a model based on metrics such as the accuracy rate and recall rate, and how to view and compare model evaluation results.
+This topic describes how to evaluate the performance of a model, such as the accuracy and recall rate of the model.
+This topic also describes how to view and compare model evaluation results.

 Prerequisites